AKRGames/Funkin-Mic-d-Up-SC/README.md

 ## HTML Building:

 HTML Compiling currently does not work as Mic'd Up! currently requires desktop-only libraries to function properly.
+The HTML version of this mod will be on Kade Engine.p

 ## Desktop Building: